Adnan25z/DockerKubernetes/README.md

 For a full list of all commands, add `--help` after a command - e.g., `docker --help`, `docker run --help`, etc.

 Also, view the official docs for a full, detailed documentation of ALL commands and features: [Docker Docs](https://docs.docker.com/engine/reference/run/)

-Important: This can be overwhelming!
-You'll only need a fraction of those features and commands in reality!

 - `docker build .`: Build a Dockerfile and create your own Image based on the file
   - `-t NAME:TAG`: Assign a NAME and a TAG to an image